Patri22k/social-app/README.md

 # Mini Social App

 This is a mini social app for learning app development.
-It features form validation and plans to add chat functionality.
+It features form validation and plans to add proper chat functionality with multiple users.

 ## Project Structure